Wintellect/MSLearn/Introduction to Bash/includes/3-bash-commands.md

 sort < file.txt
 ```

-Note that with Bash's `sort`, lines starting with a lowercase letter appear before lines starting with the same letter in uppercase.
+Note that with Bash's `sort`, lines starting with an uppercase letter appear before lines starting with the same letter in lowercase.

 To save the sorted results to a new file, you can redirect input *and* output: